 We’ve all been there.
 Whether for a job, school, or just a change of scenery, most of us have had to move from one location to another.
 If you haven’t yet, then you’re one of the lucky ones.
 If you’ve moved or are currently in the process of moving, you already know that moving is an extremely stressful and tiring activity, but you also recognize that the results can be well worth the trouble.

-There’s something liberating about purging your unwanted and unneeded items before a move, the thrill of redecorating a new space, the new possibilities set before you.
+There’s something liberating about purging your unwanted and unneeded items before a move, the thrill of redecorating a new space, and the new possibilities set before you.
 In a way, moving is fun.
 It doesn’t have to be stressful unless you make it so.
 To help alleviate some of the hardships associated with moving, you’ll want to create a checklist to help guide you through the process.

 With a checklist, you’ll find it much easier to prepare mentally and physically for your move if you begin eight weeks, or two months, before the actual move.
 From there, you can continue checking off tasks each week until you finally reach moving day.